DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

+All group members contributed to the source code and the project in generel.
+However we highligt the focus of the invidivual contributions:

 * Student s233489 was in charge of developing the APIs using `fastapi` and a large part of the Continuous Integration/Continuous Deployment (CI/CD) pipeline using GH actions and docker to build, push and deploy containerized applications to Google Cloud Run.
 Furthermore, s233489 has also contributed with integration tests for said API, pre-commit config, and load testing using `locust` with automatic publication of test results to W&B using the `wandb` API.